TPSoares/surveys_backend/README.md

 ?>
 ```

-* To run the project, simply start your local host
+* To run the API, simply start your local host